This blog post is all about the best time to visit Laos.

 - Language: Lao is the official language, but English is spoken in tourist areas.

 - Travel insurance: Always a must!
 I recommend SafetyWing for flexible, rolling cover.
-I’ve used it on all my Southeast Asia trips and love how easy it is to manage from your phone.
+I’ve used it on all my Southeast Asia and America trips and love how easy it is to manage from your phone.

 If you want ideal weather, November to February is your window for the best time to visit Laos.